holon-platform/holon-core/README.md

 </dependencyManagement>
 ```

-See the module [documentation](https://holon-platform.com/docs/current/reference/holon-core.html) for further information about each artifact provided by this module.
+See the [Artifacts list](#artifacts-list) for a list of the available artifacts of this module.

 ### Using the Platform BOM